Best French Press Coffee Makers of 2019

 In regards to the filter, although it is by no means bad, it is not as good as some of the others on this list.

-- The small and compact design is good for packing and traveling.
+- The small and compact (a good travel french press)

 - It is more effective at keeping your coffee hotter for longer.